 I rolled my eyes and texted back.

 Yeah.
 You mentioned that.
-Yet, you don’t even know if his name is Chip, Ship, or Shep.
+Yet, you don’t even know if his name is Chip,

 Another text tolled over.